Texas Auto Insurance [Rates + Cheap Coverage Guide]

 Clarification: disposable personal income (DPI) is the total amount of money available for an individual to spend (or save) after all taxes are paid.

-Annual minimum coverage car insurance in Texas costs about $1,300 a year, which is three percent of the average DPI.
+Annual minimum coverage auto insurance in Texas costs about $1,300 a year, which is three percent of the average DPI.

 Now, you may be wondering: how does that factor into rates?
 Keep on reading…

-The above table provides the most recent data provided by the National Association of Insurance Commissioners.
+The above table provides the most recent data provided by the National Association of Insurance Commissioner.
 Rates in Texas will be higher in 2019, and in the coming years.